apollographql/router/.changesets/fix_address_dentist_buyer_frown.md

 }
 ```

+This has been fixed in this release.

-This does not affect coprocessors that respond with formed responses.
+> Note: the previous issue didn't affect coprocessors that responded with formed responses.

 By [@BrynCooke](https://github.com/BrynCooke) in https://github.com/apollographql/router/pull/6398